Learn how to use freezer paper to make a stencil that allows you to paint on fabric virtually without any smudges.

 Position the stencil

-Next, position the paper, the shiny side against the fabric.
-Press an iron at low temperature (without steam).
+Next, to position the stencil made of freezer paper, you’ll need to place the shiny side against the fabric.
+Press an iron at a low temperature (without steam).
 The paper will adhere gently to the fabric.

 To prevent the cardboard from moving, I fixed it with a paper clip.
 Then I folded the shirt so that it was completely hidden under.
 It’s optional, but I found it was a safe precaution !!